MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-creators/configure-xbox-live-in-unity.md

 # Configure Xbox Live in Unity

-> [!NOTE]
+> [!IMPORTANT]
-> The Xbox Live Unity plugin is only recommended for [Xbox Live Creators Program](../developer-program-overview.md) members, since currently there is no support for achievements or multiplayer.
+> The Xbox Live Unity plugin does not support achievements or online multiplayer and is only recommended for [Xbox Live Creators Program](../developer-program-overview.md) members.

 With the Xbox Live Unity plugin, adding Xbox Live support to a Unity game is easy, giving you more time to focus on using Xbox Live in ways that best suit your title.